aerfanr/telegram-rss-rust/README.md

 ```

 ## Configuration
-There is an example config file at `rss.json` you can copy and modify it.
+There is an example config file at `rss.yaml` you can copy and modify it.
 Here are all the config options:
 ### sites
 An array of all rss feeds.
-Each feed is a json object with following options:
+Each feed is a yaml object with following options:

 * id: An arbitrary name for the feed.
 This has no purpose at the moment.
 * url: Feed url